giorgiosironi/eris/docs/index.rst

 .. _QuickCheck: https://hackage.haskell.org/package/QuickCheck

 In property-based testing, several properties that the System Under Test must respect are defined, and a large sample of generated inputs is sent to it in an attempt to break the properties.
+With a few lines of code, hundreds of test cases can be generated and run.

+    "Don't write tests.
+Generate them."
+    -- John Hughes

 .. toctree::
    :maxdepth: 2